trickstercache/trickster/docs/paths.md

 # Customizing HTTP Path Behavior

-Trickster supports, via configuration, customizing the upstream request and downstream response behavior on a per-Path, per-Origin basis, by providing a `paths` configuration section for each backend configuration.
+Trickster supports, via configuration, customizing the upstream request and downstream response behavior on a per-Path, per-Backend basis, by providing a `paths` configuration section for each backend configuration.
 Here are the basic capabilities for customizing Path behavior:

 - Modify client request headers prior to contacting the origin while proxying
 - Modify origin response headers prior to processing the response object in Trickster and delivering to the client